 What to wear to a photoshoot: conclusion

-To some photographers, what you wear to a photo shoot may not seem like a big deal.
-But I firmly believe how you dress is a reflection of your brand, so considering every element of your outfit is crucial.
+To some photographers, what you wear to a photoshoot may not seem like a big deal.
+But I firmly believe that how you dress is a reflection of your brand, so considering every element of your outfit is crucial.

-What do you wear when you’re conducting photo shoots?
+What do you wear when you’re conducting photoshoots?
+Do you have any photography dress code tips?
 Let me know in the comments below!